riazarbi/diffdfs/README.md

 # diffdfs

-A small R package to compute the difference between dataframes
+A small R package to compute the difference between data frames.

 ## Install